patrickkunka/mixitup/docs/mixitup.Config.md

-A reference to a non-target sibling element before to which to insert targets when there are no targets in the container.
+A reference to a non-target sibling element before which to insert targets when there are no targets in the container.